iamfaham/investor-data-mcp/README.md

 - Ensure `SUPABASE_URL` and `SUPABASE_KEY` are set (env or `.env`).
 - Verify the Supabase table (`SUPABASE_TABLE` env var) exists and column names match.
 - Set `GROQ_API_KEY` to enable LangChain agent testing.
-- Adjust `PORT` if you have port conflicts.

 ---